By Sharon Fuentes, Mama’s Turn Now

 Then Jay went back to playing on the computer and left me there to process the importance of what he had just said.
 This April and then May, June and every other month there after I know what action I will be striving for.
 I will do what ever I can so that my boy can live in a world where his WANT can happen, because every person deserves to be understood and accepted just the way they are!

 Awareness is a concept, Acceptance is an action.
 What actions will you be making this April?

-Sharon Fuentes is the author of The Don’t Freak Out Guide to Parenting Kids with Asperger’s, the co-Founder/Publisher and Editorial Director of Zoom Autism magazine, a Special Needs Advocate /Public Speaker and lover of exclamation marks!
+Sharon Fuentes is the author of The Don’t Freak Out Guide to Parenting Kids with Asperger’s, the co-Founder of Zoom Autism magazine, a Special Needs Advocate /Public Speaker and lover of exclamation marks!
 Email [email protected] or contact her via her Mama’s Turn Now Blog or FB page.